 5. The Bandwagon Effect

 The bandwagon effect is the tendency for people to want to do what everyone else is doing.
 This bias can be exploited in marketing by creating a sense of social proof or by using celebrity endorsements.

 To Wrap Up

 Thanks for checking out this article on copywriting fundamentals.
+You’ve just become a lot more effective in writing copy anywhere from sales pages to email marketing.
 So, what have we learned?

 First and foremost, copywriting is an art form.
 It takes practice and dedication to perfect your craft.
 But it’s worth the effort; after all, you are speaking directly to your customer in their own language.

 Second, always remember your audience.
 What do they want or need?
 What will resonate with them on a personal level?
 Use the methodologies in this article to get your messages across to them effectively and persuasively.

 Finally, keep it simple.
 Don’t try to cram too much information into one sentence or paragraph.
 Brevity is key when it comes to effective web writing.